Every State, Ranked by How Miserable Its Winters Are

 One could make the case that Wyoming should be even higher up on the list.
 The Chinook winds coming in off the Rockies tamp down the bitterest of the cold, and even when the snow comes down hard, the Grand Tetons are so damn pretty in winter that you can’t possibly be miserable.
-Wyoming is basically the handsome middle child of the West: not quite as fierce and cold as its older brother Montana, or as awkward as Idaho, and somewhat ignorant of the fact that it’s even tangentially related to the Dakotas.
+Wyoming is basically the handsome middle child of the West—not quite as fierce and cold as its older brother Montana, or as awkward as Idaho, and somewhat ignorant of the fact that it’s even tangentially related to the Dakotas.

 15. New Hampshire

-When it comes to Massachusetts winters, you pick your poison: would you prefer slightly warmer winters on the coast with heavier snowfall?
+When it comes to Massachusetts winters, you pick your poison: Would you prefer slightly warmer winters on the coast with heavier snowfall?
 Or brutally harsh Tom Brunansky-bat-to-your-ears cold in Western and Central Mass with slightly less snow?
-Either way, you’ll suffer a bit, but hey—at least the state tends to do a good job keeping the Pike clear of snow.
+Either way, you’ll suffer a bit, but hey, at least the state tends to do a good job keeping the Pike clear of snow.

 Did you know that the Continental Divide can create distinct differences in sunlight, wind, precipitation, and temperature, depending on whether you’re in the eastern or western part of the state?
-Did you know that, either way, all the insufferable celebrities who thought it’d be “rustic” to own a ranch up there sure as shit aren’t taking advantage of said property in January?
-Wait… maybe that’s actually a positive?
+Did you know that, either way, all the insufferable celebrities who thought it’d be “rustic” to own a ranch up there sure aren’t taking advantage of said property in January?
+Wait, maybe that’s actually a positive?

 The Region (that’s the creatively named NW corner of the state bordering Lake Michigan, for the uninitiated) definitely gets the worst of it—without warning, a foot of snow will just decide to show up and punch everyone in the face.
 For a state that grapples with this kind of thing on a regular basis, I-65, the state’s main artery, has a knack for turning into an undrivable frozen windswept hellscape to the point where the state actually shuts it down, forcing traffic onto equally dubious state highways.
-If you’ve ever stared into a barren tundra of a frozen harvested cornfield and thought to yourself that this could be the beginnings of the apocalypse, well... you are in a state known to serve up brain sandwiches.

 You’ve got the lake-effect snowstorms of Lake Erie along the Snowbelt.
 You’ve got the moderate cold of the central lowlands and Columbus.
 But then you’ve got Cincinnati and it's basically Kentucky's subtropical humid climate and wall lizards, which are something most people think of in Florida or Texas.
 So basically, Ohio is more like three separate winter regions, all of them miserable in their own varied, unique ways.

-Chicago winters are notoriously rough (and yes, occasionally Siberia-esque), but the people there have the kind of warm and generous spirit that leads to displays of solidarity like... fighting over whether or not a pair of plastic lawn chairs constitutes indefinite rights to a shoveled-out parking place post-snowfall.
-Downstate things tend not to be quite as bad, other than, you know, the fact that you’re in downstate Illinois.
+Chicago winters are notoriously rough (and yes, occasionally Siberia-esque), but the people there have the kind of warm and generous spirit that leads to displays of solidarity like fighting over whether or not a pair of plastic lawn chairs constitutes indefinite rights to a shoveled-out parking place post-snowfall.
+Downstate, things tend not to be quite as bad, other than, you know, the fact that you’re in downstate Illinois.

 Nebraska doesn’t get quite the Midwestern winter gut punch you might think.
-The cold months are actually downright moderate in western Nebraska thanks to the moderating effects of the same Chinook winds that bailed out Wyoming, while people in the east are forced to just hunker down with their stockpiles of corn.
+The cold months are actually downright moderate in western Nebraska thanks to the moderating effects of the same Chinook winds that bailed out Wyoming, while people in the east are forced to just hunker down with their presumably vast stockpiles of corn.
 Still, winters here don’t exactly offer the long list of wintry things to do or see that you’ll get in other places across the country, which lands this state pretty high on our list.